Dark Bordered Beauty Epione vespertaria

 An extremely local species, occurring in only a couple of locations each in Scotland and northern England, the preferred habitat being damp woodland and wet heathland.

-It resembles the commoner Bordered Beauty (E. repandaria), but differs as detailed by the Latin name paralellaria, describing the purplish border to the forewing, which tapers to a point in repandaria.
+It resembles the commoner Bordered Beauty (E. repandaria), but differs with the more parallel purplish border to the forewing, which tapers to a point in repandaria.

 The adults are sexually dimorphic, with the females darker than the males, and the moths are on the wing in July and August.